rodg/nier-wiki-backup/skips/bridge-skip.md

 ### Notes:
 - The lift should be a delayed lift.
 - The plunge shouldn't be instant, let the dash animation start and then plunge.
 If you do an Instant Plunge, you won't be able to dash off right away.
-- Make sure you're not rushing your inputs.
-Let your Heavy Attacks and jumps play out until you get enough height.
+- Make sure you're getting the maximum height from your actions, don't rush your inputs!
 - The second Light Attack needs to be done during the ascending phase of your jump.
 <br>